mattermost/mattermost-developer-documentation/site/content/integrate/apps/lifecycle/_index.md

 The `ManifestURL` is the URL to the App's [`manifest.json`]({{<ref "/integrate/apps/structure/manifest">}}) data.

-For example, use the following command to install an App that uses HTTP and deploy it to `http://my-app:8000`:
+For example, use the following command to install an App that was deployed via HTTP to `http://my-app:8000`:

 ```
 /apps install http http://my-app:8000/manifest.json